Part-time, distance-learning, master’s level courses leading to a Postgraduate Certificate

 9. Are there scholarships or student aid?

 The University of Glasgow does not offer scholarships for the PGCert.
 Students are invited and encouraged to find their own funding sources for the programme and we are happy to support those applications as needed.
-The programme is designed to be doable by a full time worker and to be affordable.
+The programme is designed to be doable by a full time worker.

 10.Will there be one-on-one guidance?